mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What are some board-level techniques to minimize radiated EMI?
 - What about external sources of EMI?
 How can they impact a circuit?
 - What are some board-level techniques to protect against EMI?
 - How can signals couple together?
-How can this bbe prevented?
+How can this be prevented?
 - What are some board-level techniques to minimize coupling?
 - If I have two traces on adjacent layers, one a clock and another a sensitive analog signal.
 How should I route these signals?
 - What is desense?
 Why should it be avoided?
 What are some board-level techniques to avoid it?